nadako/HaxeManual/gitbook/type-system-top-down-inference.md

 Most of the time, types are inferred on their own and may then be unified with an expected type.
 In a few places, however, an expected type may be used to influence inference.
 We then speak of **top-down inference**.

-> ##### Define: Expected Type
->
+{% define "Expected Type" %}
-> Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is argument to a function call.
+Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is argument to a function call.
 They can influence typing of that expression through what is called [top-down inference](type-system-top-down-inference.md).
+{% enddefine %}

 A good example are arrays of mixed types.
 As mentioned in [Dynamic](types-dynamic.md), the compiler refuses `[1, "foo"]` because it cannot determine an element type.
 Employing top-down inference, this can be overcome: